 The crowds refused to see Jesus as he truly was.
 Jesus doesn't always meet our expectations.
-What I'm saying is that we must tailor our expectations to what God decrees, not try to tailor God to fit our expectations.
-Christ is Lord, and He knows what is best.
-If we try to make him fit our expectations and what is acceptable to us, or else we will reject him, then that is the path to self-destruction.
+What I'm saying is that we must tailor our expectations to what God teaches us, not try to tailor God to fit our expectations.
 We must not be like the people in Jerusalem, who hailed Christ as their king, just so long as he fit their image of what a king should be.
-Let us rather acknowledge him truly as our King, our Lord and Savior, and receive from his hand whatever he decrees.
+Let us rather acknowledge him truly as He truly is: the Messiah, the Son of God, our King, and our Savior!.